DavidHe1127/Mr.He_HandBook/DevOps/AWS/ELB/README.md

 ![spot-fleet](how-spot-fleet-works.png)

-Refer to [Mixed instance type](https://github.com/DavidHe1127/dockerzon-ecs/tree/master/experiments/mixed-instance-type) for more details.

 Most of time, you will receive a 2-min notice prior to instances termination.
 If your app is well architected, you might not necessarily need to do anything in 2-min window.

+Specify as many different pools as possile to minimise the chance of instance interruptions.

+Refer to [Mixed instance type](https://github.com/DavidHe1127/dockerzon-ecs/tree/master/experiments/mixed-instance-type) for more details.

 [Spot instances tips](https://medium.com/swlh/aws-ec2-spot-useful-tips-dc3cd8210028)